Steven Sater

-Steven Sater is a Tony Award, Grammy Award, and Laurence Olivier Award-winning American poet, playwright, lyricist, television writer and screenwriter.
+Steven Sater is a Tony Award, Grammy Award, and Laurence Olivier Award-winning American playwright, lyricist, and screenwriter.
 He is best known for writing the book and lyrics for the Tony Award-winning 2006 Broadway musical Spring Awakening.

 Early life and education

 Born in Evansville, Indiana, Sater is a summa cum laude graduate of Washington University in St. Louis.
 While in college, Sater was forced to jump from his balcony to escape a fire in his apartment.
-He suffered serious burns, multiple vertebrae, and broke other limbs.
+He suffered serious burns, broke multiple vertebrae, and other limbs.
 The months spent recovering from his injuries and burns inspired Sater to teach himself Ancient Greek and pursue the arts.
 He continued his studies and received a master's degree in English literature from Princeton University.

 After completing his graduate program, Sater took a position with a New York City literary agent but continued to write plays on the side.
 It was during this time that he joined the Soka Gakkai International, a Nichiren Buddhist organization.
 His membership proved important to his life beyond spirituality, as it brought Sater together with his future spouse as well as Duncan Sheik, his future creative partner.